jmcmullen/rave-reviewz-gatsby/src/pages/interviews/-interview-ramiro-lopez-on.md

 ---
 templateKey: interview-post
 path: /interview/ramiro-lopez
-title: 'RAMIRO LOPEZ on '
+title: RAMIRO LOPEZ on having the best job in the world
 date: 2018-06-06T02:37:56.081Z
 description: TBC
 featuredImage: /img/ramiro-lopez.jpg
 ---
-_Our chat with the Spanish-born Producer as he prepares for a double header of parties for Sydney's VIVID light festival._
+_Our chat with the versatile Spanish-born Producer as he prepares for a double header of parties during Sydney's VIVID light festival._

 **RR: Hey Ramiro, we're looking forward to seeing you play at the Spektrum x Vivid Music event at Burdekin Hotel.
 We gather this is your first time playing in **[**Sydney**](https://www.ravereviewz.net/Events-Location/Sydney)**… what do you have planned for the visit?**